QUESTIONS TO ASK COLLEGE COACHES

 • Always write a thank-you email to the coach after your visit.

-HIGHLIGHT VIDEOS
+HIGHLIGHT VIDEO

 College coaches are eager to see you in action and a highlight video is an essential tool.

-– No longer than 6 minutes
+– 3-6 minutes.
+No longer than 6 minutes!

-– Post online so you can easily send the link to College Coaches
+– Post online so you can easily send the link to College Coaches – – – – -Highlight clips using game film when possible

-Find clips that show the skills you want the college coach to see.
-50 clips of passing, is not as good as 5 clips passing, 5 clips finishing, 5 clips receiving the ball, 5 clips tackling or defending.
+– Find clips that show the skills you want the college coach to see.
+50 clips of passing is not as good as 5 clips passing, 5 clips finishing, 5 clips receiving the ball, 5 clips tackling or defending.

 If you don’t have any video from games, a skills tape for field players, may consist of: